danielmorgan/curse-of-strahd-notes/README.md

 * ~Speak to Viktor's head about his spell book, where is Ireena, and the teleportation circles~ Who took the head?
 * Wine seeds - ~Yesterhilll~, Berez, Unknown
 * __St Androl's__ church - Why did the vampires want to attack it?
-* __Festival__ of the Blazing Sun - Circus man with sabretooth tiger - Shapeshifters in Vallaki
+* Circus man with sabretooth tiger
 * What's the deal with the old __pie crone__ at the windmill and her ichor?
 Children go in, don't come out
 * Find the __leather bundle__ south of the Ivlis river, return to Bildrath
 * __Ghosts__ - shephard on the road to Ravenloft, graveyard at midnight
 * Return __Lancelot__ to Mad Mary, or not
 * Great __wizard__, Mount Barotok
 * Can get a loan from Vasiliy
-* Sword at the Abbey
 * Sheep killed by monster.
 NOT from Abbey.
 Werewolves?
-* Missing head
 * Wedding dress - Burgomeister's wife headed to Vallaki to pick up
 * Soulless baby
-* Ezmerelda
+* Ezmerelda, potential ally, The Beast card

 ---